 - How to claim from the Motor Insurance Bureau

 Must I report a car accident to the police?

 No. The only time that you need to report a car accident to the police is if you leave the scene of the accident without providing any details.
-Otherwise, though, you don’t necessarily have to report a car accident in every circumstance.
+Otherwise, though, you don’t necessarily have to report an accident in every case.

 Whose insurance do I call if someone hits my car?